Drewthurm21/sorted/README.md

 <details>

 <summary> The first iteration of the actual visualizer for each of the algos is tentatively done.
-First I will outline some of my challenges and decision making processes from the first visualizer.
 Inside are some details about my thought processes while building, notes on drawbacks or roadblocks, and how I decided to solve these issues. </summary>

 - I started by creating functions to generate a list of random numbers, and employed useState to store the generated "sortingArray", and mapped over these values in the jsx to create a column for each.